top of page

 What started as a research project inspired by first-hand experiences, turned into an opportunity to create meaningful and measurable change.
 Through our suite of HR and equity, diversity, and inclusion tools, we empower professional theatre leaders to create safer and more equitable work environments for artists and administrators.
 We help organizations measure the current satisfaction and knowledgeability levels of their contracted and full-time staff in regards to anti-racism, anti-oppression, and anti-harassment, and use this to create impact-based accountability.

 Based on our research, 85% of professional theatres across the country do not have a formalized HR system in place.
-Conversely, 70% of performers have experienced workplace abuse, and only 6% had access to a resource for safely reporting their experience.
+Conversely, only 35% of performers reported that they had not experienced workplace abuse, and only 6% had access to a resource for safely reporting their experience.
 Read our full Industry Report to understand the extent of the realities theatre professionals are facing today.

 Read our 2020-2021 Industry Report